NotDarkn/website/README.md

 - [ ] Make all incorrect 404 pages **REDIRECT** to `icrazeis.gay/404`
 - [ ] Add more information to the README of this GitHub
 - [ ] Add some HTML comments for me to read it easier
+- [ ] Make the website have an iOS favicon
 ***
 - [ ] Add an animation when opening up the site
 - [ ] Make a simplistic UI to make the site look better